mharrell/Boilerplate/README.md

 ### To run Jest/SuperTest API tests:
 cd into the 'API' directory.
-run 'jest' to run sample tests.
+Run 'jest' to run sample tests.
 One test will fail.

 ### To see report for api testing: